"Nomina si nescis, perit et cognito rerum"

 The Dimerias are primarily C4 grasses, which exclusively prefer the natural tropical climate.
 Dimerias enjoy monsoon climate in general, and are localized along the Tropical wet region.

 The sprouting, flowering and fruit-setting of annual species occur within a period of 4 months.
-In lateritic plains (Western Ghats), the Dimerias usually sprouts during October and completely dry out by the end of February.
-The seeds that fall and deposited in the crevices of laterite remains there for almost 10 months and on getting the post monsoons rain the seeds germinate.
+In lateritic plains (Western Ghats), the Dimerias usually sprout during October and completely dry out by the end of February.
+The seeds that fall and are deposited in the crevices of laterite remain there for almost 10 months and on getting the post-monsoon rain the seeds germinate.

 Friday, May 14, 2010